Euro zone bond yields jump, playing catch-up after Easter break

 Yet bond yields in the United States and Europe have risen sharply since hitting multi-month lows in March, as central bankers and traders have turned their focus back to inflation.

-The U.S. 2-year Treasury yield US2YT=RR rose 15 bps on Friday and 4 bps on Monday, and was down 1 bp to 3.997% on Tuesday.
+The U.S. 2-year Treasury yield US2YT=RR rose 15 bps on Friday and 4 bps on Monday, and was down 3 bps to 3.981% on Tuesday.

-ING's Bouvet also said survey data from the New York Fed, which showed consumers are bracing for higher inflation over the next few years, could have added to the upward pressure on yields.

 Traders now see a 70% chance that the Fed raises interest rates by 25 bps in May, a move that would add to presure on the European Central Bank to also keep hiking FEDWATCH.